 Overall, the conference exposed an existential moment among the design profession.
 For one, a change in perception of the power designers can have (from designing tools to designing organisational change).
 And secondly, the development of newer, better tools to leverage that power.
 As Don Norman expressed himself "I want to use design principles in designing our principles."
 From sheer linguistics to contextual frameworks, we see the emergence of a "discipline influx": design which is focused on the conversation, the activity, as proposed by Bill Buxton.
 Interaction19 captured a point of transition to a different level of maturity in the profession.
 What we saw in Seattle is that "re-designing design" is already in motion.

-Brainstorm new concepts with Creative Leader of Digital Design Oslo
+Have a chat with our Creative Leader of Digital Design Oslo

 +47 416 31 178